MohamadMerei1/TruBalance/README.md

 # TruBalance BMS

-This repository contains the Arduino and GUI codes used in the **TurBalance BMS**.
+This repository contains the Arduino and GUI codes used in the **TruBalance BMS**.

 <p align="Center">
 <img src="images/logo.JPG">